-Join Morten Rand-Hendriksen for an in-depth discussion in this video The components of content strategy, part of Foundations of UX: Content Strategy.
+Join Morten Rand-Hendriksen for an in-depth discussion in this video The components of content strategy, part of UX Foundations: Content Strategy.

 - There are about as many ways of approaching content strategy as there are people practicing in this discipline.
 One of the many challenges of content strategy, which is also one of the qualities that makes it so exciting is there's no clear path to follow, no list of steps, no perfect method.
 To be honest, content strategy is really an infinite number of interconnecting circles, all of which affect all the others.
 In other words, no matter where you start, you'll have to circle back, because your results will have an impact on all the other work you've done.

 To force some method on this madness, several bright minds in the content strategy field have tried to formulate systems that can be applied to most projects.
 One such system was created by Kristina Halvorson from the content strategy agency, Brain Traffic, and proposed in her book, Content Strategy for the Web.
 Halvorson's system presents content strategy as a circle split in two main halves, content components on the left, and people components on the right.
 Each of the halves are, in turn, split in two.

 The content components consisting of substance and structure, the people components, workflow and governance.
 The idea of these separations is to identify the different overall components that must be covered to create a holistic content strategy.
 Halvorson's system is analytical, and draws clear lines of separation between each component, while at the same time reminding us they are all interconnected as part of a larger whole.
 Another system approaches the problem in a more streamlined fashion, organizing the different components of content strategy along a timeline for practical application.